Is your bra harming your health?

 Researchers are trying to find better ways to tell which breast cancers are life-threatening and which are not - the Loris trial for low-risk DCIS is one such study.

-"Women I see often worry about the effects of X-ray exposure," says Downey, "but a mammogram is very low-dose radiation.
+"Women I see often worry about the side-effects of X-ray exposure," says Downey, "but a mammogram is very low-dose radiation.
 It is less than half of that accumulated over a year from natural background radiation in the UK.
 So please don't let that put you off going for breast screening."

 The national breast screening programme was paused during the COVID-19 lockdown in March and Breast Cancer Now estimates that nearly one million women will have been caught up in the postponement of appointments.